httpwg/wg-materials/ietf103/minutes.md

 Eric: Intent is for either endpoint to open up the bytestream.

 David: Allows fallback from things over QUIC transport to H2.
-Setings are in http not QUIC transport.
+Settings are in http not QUIC transport.
 Might need some work.

 Woo: Have you considered cases where middleboxes need to shut down the bytestream gracefully?
 We have GOAWAY now.
 There is no way for other side to signal to stop using the stream.